harshadasari451/harshadasari451/README.md

 - **Research Assistant** at Stevens SCAI Lab
   - Developing meta-learning-based models for 3D PDEs from pretrained 2D models.
   - Designing efficient neural architectures for segmentation on edge/embedded systems.

+- **Course Assistant** For CS584 - NLP Graduate course in stevens
+  - Assist in teaching graduate-level Natural Language Processing by clarifying concepts, holding office hours, and supporting student projects
+  - Collaborate with faculty to design assignments, grade coursework, and provide feedback on NLP models and applications

 - **Undergraduate Research Intern** at IIT Patna AI/NLP Research Lab
   - Developed a multi-modal BERT + ResNet model for financial complaints (90% accuracy).